ROS Connector

 The intercommunication between ROS and the Duckiematrix happens at the level of the hardware drivers.

-repository is implemented using the Duckiematrix Python SDK.
+repository are implemented using the Python SDK.

-data to be bridged from the duckiematrix to the ROS network (ROS messages).
+This allows for virtual sensor (e.g., camera, time-of-flight, etc.) data to be bridged from the Duckiematrix to the ROS network (ROS messages).

-dts matrix attach [-e ENGINE_HOSTNAME] VIRTUAL_ROBOT_NAME ENTITY_NAME
+dts matrix attach [-e ENGINE_HOSTNAME] ROBOT ENTITY

 .